About the National Mentoring Programme

 Many of the mentorships are made possible thanks to the generous support of arts offices, arts centres, libraries and literature organisations across the island of Ireland.

-These include:
+These are:

 We are grateful to all the above who fund individual mentorships for writers in their county area.
 The Arts Council generously supports this programme by ensuring that mentorships are available to writers living in ‘All Other Counties.’
+Embajada de Colombia en Irlanda (The Embassy of Colombia in Ireland) support a special mentorship, whereby a selected applicant will be mentored by a professional Colombian author (tbc).

 Read testimonials below